Riverside Metropolitan Museum

 Cultural Collection

-As the founding collection at the Riverside Metropolitan Museum, the Anthropology Collection provides a diverse look at early collectors in Southern California, and in particular, at local Native American culture in the Riverside region.
-As the Cornelius Earle Rumsey Indian Museum, the collection gained prominence locally, attracting other collectors such as Harwood Hall, F.A.
-Little, Samuel Evans, and other local collectors.
-Through the generosity of the community of Riverside, the Anthropology collection at the Riverside Metropolitan Museum holds one of the largest collections of Native American basketry in California.
-The collections holdings are diverse and vast, spanning many periods of time and types of collections.
-The collection houses everything from African Hausa hats to Northwest Coast totem poles, from local Native American basketry to Japanese textiles, from Artic people and the Southwest.
-This diversity creates an interesting look into the collecting practices of our ancestors and the legacy of a community.
+As the founding collection at the Museum, the Indigenous resources provide insight into early collectors in Southern California and, in particular, local Indigenous culture in the Riverside region.
+The Museum began as the "Cornelius Earle Rumsey Indian Museum," and the collection gained prominence locally, attracting other collectors such as Harwood Hall, F.A.
+Little, Samuel Evans, and others.
+Through the generosity of the community of Riverside, the collection at the Museum holds one of the largest collections of Native American basketry in California.
+The collections are diverse and vast, spanning many periods of time and types of collections.
+The collection ranges from African Hausa hats to Northwest Coast totem poles, from local Indigenous basketry to Japanese textiles, from Arctic peoples' sculpture to Southwestern weavings.

 Stay Connected